Arcanist

 Combat Magic

 While wielding a magical spellcasting focus, you can use a bonus action to cast a cantrip with a normal casting time of one action.
-You can use this ability once between short or long rests.
+You can use this ability twice between short or long rests.

-Dedicated focus
+Dedicated Focus

-In addition, whenever you use your combat magic bonus action to cast a cantrip, you can add one of the following special abilities to that cantrip (if the cantrip has a duration, it only gets this benefit the turn you cast it):
+In addition, whenever you use your ‘combat magic’ bonus action to cast a cantrip, you can add one of the following special abilities to that cantrip (if the cantrip has a duration, it only gets this benefit the turn you cast it):

 Advantage.
 If the cantrip requires an attack roll, you make the attack with advantage.